 Most women and men enjoy long-lasting results that appear virtually immediately following vascular laser treatment, although some swelling, bruising, or redness may still be present for several days.
 These symptoms, however, should diminish on their own, revealing your even, beautiful skin tone and texture.
 For maximum results, Dr. Krant may suggest additional laser treatment sessions, depending on the severity of your condition.

-There are many safe and effective options offered by dermatologists to get rid of cosmetically concerning spider veins.
-Besides sclerotherapy and vascular laser ablation, the two most common spider vein treatments, vascular surgery is also an option to remove unsightly spider veins.
-This treatment is often reserved for very large spider veins and is not a preferred treatment because it is invasive and requires a longer recovery time than the minimally invasive treatments mentioned above.
-If you’re bothered by the appearance of spider veins anywhere on your body, Dr. Jessica Krant of Art of Dermatology in New York City would be happy to provide a personalized assessment of your needs and goals for treatment.
-Dr. Krant’s thorough assessment as well as her experience with treating this condition enables her to offer professional insight and advice regarding the most appropriate spider vein treatment options for you.
+If you’re bothered by the appearance of spider veins anywhere on your body, Dr. Jessica Krant of Art of Dermatology Laser & Skin Surgery Center of New York would be happy to provide a personalized assessment of your needs and goals for treatment.
+Dr. Krant’s thorough assessment, as well as her experience with treating this condition, enables her to offer professional insight and advice regarding the most appropriate spider vein treatment options for you.
+Contact Dr. Krant today to schedule a consultation.